The Ultimate Guide to Palm Kernel Oil (KPO)

 I used to watch my granny extract palm kernel oil using a traditional method passed down through generations.

-There are two methods she uses – cracking and heating or cracking, pounding and heating.
+There are two methods she uses – cracking and heating, or cracking, pounding, and heating.

 She began by extracting the palm kernel seeds, cracking open as many as needed to free them from their hard shells.